The views of the children are very important to us and we regularly ask their opinion on all sorts of different aspects of school life such as:

 - with Governors

-Although we cannot publish everything they say as there is simply not enough space (!), here are a few soundbites from these discussions over the past months and years:
+Although we cannot publish everything they say as there is simply not enough space (!), here are a few soundbites from these discussions over the past months

 From the February 2017 - Christian Life of Our School pupil voice group surveys